phoenix1796/NeighbourHood-Map/readme.md

 Web application listing best spots to be alone.

 > Most webapps try to get people together. <br>
-> Whereas sometimes, you need solitude to connect with your inner self.
+> Where as sometimes, you need solitude to connect with your inner self.

 ## Tech Used: